PixelPaper/imaging-and-data-visualisation/photography-and-photographers.md

 Richard looked at a number of different illustrators, designers and techniques that covered a wide range of approaches to cover design.

-[Penguin books][20] are the perfect vehicle for illustrating how a theme can be carried across a number of different outputs.
+[Penguin books][20] are the perfect vehicle for illustrating how a idea can be carried across a number of different outputs.
 The range of covers covered this week focussed on the concept and its execution which is core to any creative output.

 - [Alan Aldridge][26] this Wikipedia entry doesn't carry a lot of information (his own website isn't working at the moment) but you can also see a range of his work on his [Debut Art][26] space.
-- [Paul Hogarth][22]
+- [Paul Hogarth][22] created numerous covers for Penguin including the excellent [Shakespeare Series][32]
 - [David Gentleman][23] a very prolific illustrator, his work can also be seen on the walls of the London Underground at [Charing Cross][25]
-- [Coralie Bickford Smith][24]
+- [Coralie Bickford Smith][24] has designed a number of excellent series for Penguin from [Gothic Horror][30] to [Great Food.][31]

 Also briefly looked at were:
 - [Jillian Tamaki's][27] covers for the [Penguin Threads][28] series